9 Natural Antivirals & Herbs To Support Your Immune System

 Curcumin, the main compound in turmeric, has been used in integrative medicine as far back as the 1700s.

-Avoid taking curcumin if you're on any blood-thinning medications, like anticoagulants or antiplatelet drugs, according to researchers at Oregon State University.
+Avoid taking curcumin if you're on any blood-thinning medications6, like anticoagulants or antiplatelet drugs, according to researchers at Oregon State University.
 This can slow blood clotting and lead to bleeding and bruising.

 Carvacrol is the primary active component in oregano oil, a potential natural antiviral that has been shown to break down viruses, reducing their ability to infect their host, according to the American Society for Microbiology.